Once we become a parent, there will always never-ending decisions we have to make for our children.

 Deciding on childcare arrangements is one of the commonly heard complaints parents have when they are pregnant or planning to return to the workforce after their maternity.

 Mummy #1: Mrs Hannah Goh, 27 year old this, a full time nurse and mother to a beautiful one-year-old son, named Timothy.
 Hannah and her husband chose to put her son’s care in Hannah’s parents.

 - Assurance of Safety and Genuine Care

 Both her husband and Hannah believe that having grandparents to care for Timothy will allow them to have opportunities to bond together.
 Also, they are more assured to know that Timothy is in good hands and will be well treated and cared for sufficiently such as giving of genuine love and care such as daily hugs and kisses to Timothy, where the teachers at the Child Care may not necessarily be able to do so.

 - Trust between Grandparents and Couple

-On top of that, Hannah and her husband have personally seen how Hannah’s mom manages a group of children of different ages from 1-12 years old, teaching them Sunday school church values and practicing them with the children.
+On top of that, Hannah and her husband have personally seen how Hannah’s mom manages a group of children of different ages from 1-12 years old, teaching them Sunday school church values and practising them with the children.
 As such, there is already built trust in Hannah’s mom to care for Timothy.